TU Wien Informatics

 Frequently Asked Questions

-Anyone who studies a Software and Information Engineering, Media Informatics and Visual Computing, or Medical Informatics bachelor program can complete it until October 31, 2028.
+Anyone who studies a Software and Information Engineering, Media Informatics and Visual Computing, or Medical Informatics bachelor’s program can complete it until October 31, 2028.
 Alternatively, switching to the new Bachelor Informatics program is possible at any time before and after this deadline.

-More question?
-Email us at studiendekanat.informatik@tuwien.ac.at!
+More questions?
+Simply email us at studiendekanat.informatik@tuwien.ac.at!

-More question?
-Email us at studiendekanat.informatik@tuwien.ac.at!
+More questions?
+Simply email us at studiendekanat.informatik@tuwien.ac.at!

 Courses that are continued in the new Bachelor of Informatics do not have to be credited – this will happen automatically.
 In addition, courses listed in the Switching to Bachelor Informatics document, as well as free electives and Transferable Skills completed at TU Wien, are also automatically recognized.